 The Court is empowered to waive many of the typical legal requirements for stepparent adoptions such as the home study and six-month waiting period.

 Judges will also explain that upon adoption, the stepparent becomes a legal parent.
 Therefore, in the event of divorce, both parents have all the rights and responsibilities of a biological parent, including custody and child support obligations, as well as rights to make medical and educational decisions, access to confidential records, and inheritance.

 The birth parent may consent to a stepparent adoption by joining the Petition.
 They do not have to appear in Court, but they do have to sign the Petition and submit a notarized affidavit forfeiting their parental rights.
-Often these are situations in which the biological parent has not been involved in the child’s life, and welcomes the relief of child support obligations.
-Other times, the biological parent feels that the child has been kept away from them despite their best efforts at building a relationship.
-Contested TPR hearings can be lengthy, stressful, and expensive to litigate.
+Often these are situations in which the biological parent has not been involved in the child’s life for many years.
+Other times, the biological parent may feel that the child has been kept away from them despite their best efforts at building a relationship.
+Contested termination of parental rights hearings can be lengthy, stressful, and expensive to litigate.

 If the child is 14 years old or older, the child must consent to the adoption.
-Your attorney will prepare an affidavit for the child’s signature and the Judge will meet privately with the child to ensure they understand the adoption and agree to it.
+Your attorney will prepare an affidavit for the child’s signature to submit to the court.